greltel/abap-dynamic-assignment/README.md

 ### Reading variants programmatically

-1. Declare variables for your target data types — a single value, a range, or a table.
+1. Declare variables for your target data types.
+A single value, a range, or a table.
 2. Instantiate `ZCL_DA_VARIANTS` behind `ZIF_DA_VARIANTS`.
 3. Call `get_variant`.
 Only the targets you actually supply are computed.
 4. Use the result directly in your business logic or in Open SQL.